-Demographic items on the death certificate-As previously indicated, for 1983 the mortality data for these items were obtained from two sources: (1) Microfilm images of the original certificates furnished by 4 States, the District of Columbia, and the Virgin Islands, and photocopies from Guam, and (2) records on data tape furnished by the remaining 46 States, New York City, and Puerto Rico.
+Demographic items on the death certificate-As previously indicated, for 1984 the mortality data for these items were obtained from two sources: (1) Microfilm images of the original certificates furnished by 4 States, the District of Columbia, and the Virgin Islands, and photocopies from Guam; and (2) records on data tape furnished by the remaining 46 States, New York City, and Puerto Rico.
 For the four States, the District of Columbia, the Virgin Islands, and Guam that sent only copies of the original certificates, the demographic items were coded for 100 percent of the death certificates.
 The demographic coding for a 10-percent sample of the certificates was independently verified.

-As part of the quality control procedures for mortality data. each registration area has to go through a calibration period during which it must achieve the specified error tolerance level of 2 percent per item for 3 consecutive months, based on NCHS independent verification of a 50percent sample of that area's records.
+As part of the quality control procedures for mortality data, each registration area has to go through a calibration period during which it must achieve the specified error tolerance level of 2 percent per item for 3 consecutive months, based on NCHS independent verification of a 50percent sample of that area's records.
 Once the area has achieved the required error tolerance level, a sample of 70-80 records per month is used to monitor quality of coding.

-All of the areas had achieved the specified tolerance error before 1953, accordingly, for these areas the demographic items on about 70-80 records per area per month were independently verified by NCHS.
+All of the areas had achieved the specified error toler-

+ance before 1984; accordingly, for these areas the demographic items on about 70-80 records per area per month were independently verified by NCHS.
 These areas include New York City, Puerto Rico, and the 46 States that furnished data on computer tape to NCHS.
-The estimated average error rate for all demographic items in the entire 1953 mortality file was 0.25 percent.
+The estimated average error rate for all demographic items in the entire 1984 mortality file was 0.25 percent.

 These verification procedures involve controlling two types of error (coding and entering into the data record tape) at the same time, and the error rates are a combined measure of both types.
 While it may be assumed that the entering errors are randomly distributed across all items on the record, this assumption cannot be made as readily for coding errors.
-Although systematic errors in coding infrequent events may escape detection during sample verification.
-It is probable that some of these errors were detected during the initial period when 50 percent of the file was being verified, thus providing an opportunity to retrain the coders.
+Although systematic errors in coding infrequent events may escape detection during sample verification, it is probable that some of these errors were detected during the initial period when 50 percent of the file was being verified, thus providing an opportunity to retrain the coders.

-Medical items on the death certificate-As for demographic data mortality medical data are also subject to quality control procedures which control for errors of both coding and data entry.
-Each of the 16 registration areas that furnished NCHS with coded medical information according to NCHS specifications first had to qualify for sample verification During an initial calibration period, the area had to achieve a specified error tolerance level of less than 5 percent for coding all medical items for 3 consecutive months, based on independent verification by NCHS, for all records After the area has achieved the required error tolerance level, a sample of 70-80 records per month is used to monitor quality of medical coding.
-For these 16 States, the average coding error rate in 1983 was just over 3 percent.
+Medical items on the death certificate-As for demographic data, mortality medical data are also subject to quality control procedures which control for errors of both coding and data entry.
+Each of the 19 registration areas that furnished NCHS with coded medical information according to NCHS specifications first had to qualify for sample verification.
+During an initial calibration period, the area had to demonstrate that its staff could achieve a specified error tolerance level of less than 5 percent for coding all medical items.
+After the area has achieved the required error tolerance level, a sample of 70-80 records per month is used to monitor quality of medical coding.
+For these 19 States, the average coding error rate in 1984 was estimated at just over 4 percent.

-For the remaining 39 registration areas-34 States, the District of Columbia, New York City, Puerto Rico, the Virgin Islands, and Guam-NCHS coded the medical items for 100 percent of the death records.
+For the remaining 36 registration areas-31 States, the District of Columbia, New York City, Puerto Rico, the Virgin Islands, and Guam-NCHS coded the medical items for 100 percent of the death records.
 A 1-percent sample of the records was independently coded for quality control purposes.
 The estimated average error rate for these areas was about 3 percent.

-The ACME system for selecting the underlying cause of death through computer application contributes to the quality control of medical items on the death certificate (see the section "Automated selection of underlying cause of death").
+The ACME system for selecting the underlying cause of death through computer application contributes to the quality control of medical items on the death certificate (see the section on Automated selection of underlying cause of death).